 Alliant’s Applied Criminology Degree Program

 Alliant’s California School of Forensic Studies offers a Master’s in Applied Criminology at its Fresno, Irvine, Los Angeles, Sacramento, San Diego and San Francisco campuses.
-The program is also available in a fully online format.
+The criminology program is also available in a fully online format.
 Students in the Applied Criminology program can customize their program to fit their interests by choosing from three concentrations: Criminal Behavior, Conflict Resolution and Crisis Management, and Victimology.
-To learn more about our Master of Science in Applied Criminology program, or to speak with an advisor, please contact us.
+To learn more about our Master of Science in Applied Criminology program speak with an advisor.
+Our university offers many other degree programs and courses at our college campuses and online.
+Contact us today to learn more.